inkOfPixel/inkofpixel.com/_site/projects/d1-milano.md

 ## The results

 Three months after the launch of the new site D1 Milano had as much revenues as the whole previous year.
-Since then sales keep growing at a fast-pace, with a 10x increase year on year.
+Since then sales keep growing at a fast-pace, with a **10x increase year on year**.